PMC Members

 Meet some of our PMC Members!
 For a full list of PMC and Governing Board members, visit our About Us page and scroll to the bottom.

-Bob Scarfo, Planning and Resources Committee
+Bob Scarfo, Advocacy Committee

 Bob Scarfo was a professor for graduate and undergraduate landscape architecture programs in Canada and the United States for 40 years.
 He holds a Bachelor & Master’s degree in Landscape Architecture and a PhD in Social Geography.